Timesheets (Cloud)

 Related video: How to Get Set Up before Using Tempo Accounts

-Related topics: Adding the Account Field to Jira Issue Screens, Global Permissions, and Creating and Deleting Teams
+Related topics: Adding the Account Field to Jira Work Item Screens, Global Permissions, and Creating and Deleting Teams

-• The Tempo Account custom field needs to be added to the Jira Issue screen to be able to log time to Tempo accounts.
+• The Tempo Account custom field needs to be added to the Jira Work Item screen to be able to log time to Tempo accounts.
 You need Jira Administrator Permissions add this field.

 • Catherine needs the Tempo Account Administrator permission to create Tempo accounts, account categories, and customers.
 Her Jira Administrator Permissions can grant her this Global permission.

-• Several Jira projects are used to track the development and maintenance work for the H3 Mine app: H3 Mine App, Lunar Design, Lunar QA, and Lunar Docs
+• Several Jira spaces are used to track the development and maintenance work for the H3 Mine app: H3 Mine App, Lunar Design, Lunar QA, and Lunar Docs

 • Several Tempo teams have been created to do the development, design, testing, and learning content for the H3 Mine app.
-Each team has a Jira project associated with their work.
+Each team has a Jira space associated with their work.

 Step 1: Create categories for the Tempo accounts